Albert Luthuli: The Zulu Language and Cultural Society

-Disillusioned with the lack of progress with the Natal Native Teachers' Association, Luthuli refocused his efforts in 1935 by co-founding an auxiliary of the Teachers' Association, the Zulu Language and Cultural Society.
-Zulu king, Dinizulu, served as one of the society's patrons, and John Dube served as the first president.
-Luthuli described the purpose of the society as a means to preserve what is valuable to Zulu culture while removing the inappropriate practices and beliefs.
-Luthuli's role in the society was short-lived as he had to serve as chief in Groutville.
-His departure prevented him from having a direct role with the Society, and subsequently, the society's goals deviated from their original purpose.
-According to historian Shula Marks, the primary goal of the Zulu Language and Cultural Society was to gain recognition from the government and have the Zulu royal family be recognized as Paramount.
+After becoming disappointed with the Natal Native Teachers' Association's slow progress, Luthuli shifted his attention to establishing a new branch of the Teachers' Association called the Zulu Language and Cultural Society in 1935.
+Dinizulu, the Zulu king, served as one of the society's patrons, and John Dube served as its inaugural president.
+Luthuli described the purpose of the society as the preservation of what is valuable to Zulu culture while removing the inappropriate practices and beliefs.
+Luthuli's involvement with the society was brief, as he assumed the role of chief in Groutville and could not remain actively involved.
+As a result, the society's goals changed from its original purpose.
+According to historian Shula Marks, the primary goal of the Zulu Language and Cultural Society was to secure government recognition of the Zulu royal family as the official leaders of the Zulu people.
 The preservation of Zulu tradition and custom was a secondary goal.
 Grants and gifts from the South African Native Affairs Department as well as the society's involvement with the Zulu royal house led to its demise as it collapsed in 1946.
-The inability of the Teachers' Association and the Zulu Society to lead to any meaningful change caused Luthuli to reject the government as a co-operative partner.
+Seeing no real progress being made by the Teachers' Association and Zulu Society, Luthuli felt compelled to reject the government as a potential collaborator.

 Cane Growers' Association

 The 1936 Sugar Act limited production of sugar in order to keep the price from falling.
 A quota system was implemented, and, for African cane growers, it was severely limiting.
 As a response Luthuli decided to revive the Groutville Cane Growers' Association of which he became chairman.
 The association was used to make collective bargaining and advocacy more effective.
-The association achieved a significant victory: an amendment was made to the Sugar Act that allowed African growers to have a comprehensive quota.
-This meant if one farmer didn't produce, others were able to get their cane on the market instead of watching it rot.
+The association achieved a significant victory: an amendment was made to the Sugar Act that allowed African cane growers to have a comprehensive quota.
+This meant if some farmers were unable to meet their individual quotas, others could make up the difference, ensuring that all cane would be sold and not wasted in the farms.

-Luthuli then founded the Natal and Zululand Bantu Cane Growers' Association, where he served as chairman.
-The association brought nearly all African sugarcane producers into one union.
-The association enjoyed a few small victories such as ensuring indirect representation to the Central Board through a "non-European" advisory board in matters related to sugar production, processing, and marketing.
-The structural nature of South African society triumphed over the association's interests, and they proved to be little match for the white canegrowers' associations.
-Like his time with the Teachers' Association, Luthuli grew disillusioned with the Growers' Association lack of achievement.
-Luthuli believed that whatever political role he was involved in, the stubbornness and hostility of the government undermined progress.
-As late as 1951, Luthuli continued to support black cane growers and continued to be the sole black representative on the central board until 1953.
+Luthuli then founded the Natal and Zululand Bantu Cane Growers' Association, which he served as chairman.
+The association brought almost all African cane growers into a single union.
+It had very few achievements, but one of them was securing indirect representation on the central board through a non-white advisory board that was concerned with the production, processing, and marketing of sugar.
+The structural inequalities and discrimination present in South African society hindered the association's efforts to promote the interests of non-white canegrowers, and they proved to be little match for the white canegrowers' associations.
+As with the Teachers' Association, Luthuli was disappointed with the Growers' Association's few successes.
+He believed that whatever political role he took part in, the stubbornness and hostility of the government would prevent any significant progress from being made.
+Luthuli continued to support the interests of black cane growers, and was the only black representative on the central board until 1953.